RawrUniversal/edbot/README.md

 # Ed.Bot for Discord

-A fairly basic Discord bot developed using the [Discord.py](https://github.com/Rapptz/discord.py) API Wrapper.
+A Discord bot developed using the [Discord.py](https://github.com/Rapptz/discord.py) API Wrapper.

 * Developed using Python 3.4